 HERMÓÐR AND SLEIPNIR BRING WORD FROM THE FAR REACHES OF ÁSALAND.

 So, what do we get if we attempt a full translation of the nine Oseberg runes when reading them from left to right?
 There are two potential and highly likely interpretations.
 “Mankind knows little” or “man knows little.”
 Both translations indicate whoever carved the runes might have been a heathen priest or a volva contemplating the more important questions in life.

 Philosophy aside, one might wonder whether an oar of a Viking ship was the best place to record daily musings on cognitive philosophy.
 But, on the other hand, if the piece of runic wood comes from the ship’s prow, or perhaps even from the Scythian-like horse cart or one of the four sleds that were found inside the ship’s burial chamber, the philosophical meaning of the runes makes more sense, since Vikings were known to carve runes on buildings, weapons, objects, as well as the prow and the stern of their warships, in many cases for protection and to ward off the evil eye, but other times for good fortune, successful raiding, or pure fun.

 Notwithstanding the above, reading the runes from the opposite direction, right to left, results in a slightly different, more imaginative translation.
-We will share our alternative interpretations of the Oseberg’s unusual combination of Futhark and short-twig runes when we feel the time is right.
+We will share our alternative conclusion of the unusual combination of Futhark and short-twig runes when we feel the time is right.